 Wondering what to do with those fresh tomatillos?
-Make a batch of homemade salsa verde!
-It’s so good on tacos, burritos, or just with tortilla chips.
+Why not try making a batch of homemade salsa verde!
+This is one of my very favorite salsa recipes, because it’s flavorful and so versatile.
+It’s delicious on tacos, burritos, or just with tortilla chips.

-It’s peak garden season this month!
+It’s peak garden season!
 If you planted a garden, you are probably picking lots of tomatoes, zucchini, and cucumbers.
 And that means it’s a great time to make cherry tomato salsa, or gluten free zucchini muffins, or this homemade roasted tomatillo salsa.

 Green salsa is one of my favorites, and it’s so easy to make!
 I love the taste of fresh salsa verde so much.
 And it’s a handy thing to know how to make from scratch!

 If you use green salsa in your cooking, you know that allergy friendly salsa can be hard to find!
 It seems like salsa is one of those things that often has a “may contain” or “made in the same facility as” warning on it.

 Depending on your comfort level, those type of warnings may turn you away from store bought salsa.
 In that case, you should try making your own!
 It’s not very difficult, and this is a great time of year to find the ingredients at the Farmer’s Market.